Coupled system of electrons and exciton-polaritons: Screening, dynamical effects, and superconductivity: Theory of superconductivity

 The results of this direct numerical solution depend on the approximation describing the interaction screening.
 In Fig.~\ref{Fig_Tc}(a,d), the solid lines show the results of this approach when $V_\mathrm{ee}$ is screened in TFA.
 Any noticeable pairing exists only in a very close vicinity of the roton instability, where the polariton density $n_\mathrm{p}$ is no more than 0.01\% smaller than the critical value (indicated by the vertical dashed lines).
 This circumstance was clearly seen during analysis of Fig.~\ref{Fig_Eliashberg} and Table~\ref{Table}, where the overwhelming contribution to the low-frequency Eliashberg function and hence to the coupling constant (\ref{lambda}) was provided by the hybrid Bogoliubov excitations near the roton minimum.
 Similar conclusions were made in Ref.~\cite{Cotlet}, where only TFA was used to account for the interaction screening.

 Considering the interaction $V_\mathrm{ee}$ in RPA, which takes into account the dynamical effects such as plasmon-bogolon hybridization and damping of the lower hybrid mode near the roton minimum, yields controversial results displayed in Fig.~\ref{Fig_Tc}(b,e).
 The critical temperature for the TMD-based system $T_\mathrm{c}\approx17\,\mbox{K}$ [see Fig.~\ref{Fig_Tc}(b)] turns out to be rather high.
 Furthermore, the Cooper pairing exists in this approach even in the absence of polaritons (at $n_\mathrm{p}=0$), i.e. in an isolated 2DEG, merely due to plasmon-mediated electron attraction.
-Similar artefact of the RPA-screened Coulomb interaction was discovered as well for a three-dimensional (3D) electron gas \cite{Rietschel}, so we conclude that the RPA is quantitatively unreliable approximation in the strongly-interacting regime which emerges at the TMD-based parameters.
+Similar artefact of the RPA-screened Coulomb interaction was discovered in a three-dimensional electron gas (3DEG) in the strongly-interacting regime \cite{Rietschel}.
+Inclusion of vertex corrections (or local field factors) which provide spin-selective weakening of the screening at small distances generally diminishes or excludes the plasmon-mediated pairing \cite{Takada,Richardson} in the 3DEG.
+Thus we conclude that in the strongly-interacting regime, which emerges in the considered TMD-based system, RPA produces unreliable results.
+Indeed, the relative strength $r_\mathrm{s}=m_\mathrm{e}^*e^2/\varepsilon\hbar^2\sqrt{\pi n_\mathrm{e}}$ of Coulomb interaction in the 2DEG is markedly larger than unity, $r_\mathrm{s}=3.8$, at TMD-based parameters.
 In contrast, for the QW-based system [Fig.~\ref{Fig_Tc}(e)], $T_\mathrm{c}$ obtained in RPA is about 3.5 times lower than that in TFA [Fig.~\ref{Fig_Tc}(d)], and the pairing exists again only in a close vicinity of the critical polariton density.
-The spurious plasmon-mediated pairing does not develop in this case because of generally weaker electron-electron and electron-exciton interactions in the case of QW-based parameters.
+The spurious plasmon-mediated pairing does not develop in this case because of the generally weaker electron-electron and electron-exciton interaction, $r_\mathrm{s}=0.55$.